TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/4-Test-Driven-Development.rst

 The fortune of this method is obviously.

-Because you are forced by writing of the tests to seperate big features into smaller pieces, you have during the implementation the possibility to fully concentrate on the functionality you have actually to implement.
+Because you are forced by writing of the tests to separate big features into smaller pieces, you have during the implementation the possibility to fully concentrate on the functionality you have actually to implement.
 Furthermore these change of the point of view between Developer and User of a class is the reason for better code which does what it should.
-TDD is especially usefull for designing of api's: Because of the testing you as developer change your perspective into the one of the user of the api and so you are able to identify inconsistences and missing functionality much faster.
+TDD is especially useful for designing of APIs: Because of the testing you as developer change your perspective into the one of the user of the API and so you are able to identify inconsistencies and missing functionality much faster.
-In addition Unit tests are a kind of safety net against unrequested behaviour.
+In addition Unit tests are a kind of safety net against unrequested behavior.
 In the case of destroying a functionality when you are programming, you are getting through the Unit tests feedback directly and are able to correct the bug at once.
 This is the reason why the chance of regressions (producing bugs same time you are correcting another) is furthermore decreasing.
 According to some